jamesfiltness/tuneify/README.md

 Tuneify is essentially powered by LastFm.
 It is used by the autocomplete search, track data and images.
 So I started to look for other solutions and decided to see if I could roll my own.
 There are some repos related to that effort:

-* https://github.com/jamesfiltness/tuneify-python - scripts to collect artist/release artwork from various sources and * https://github.com/jamesfiltness/musicbrainz-elasticsearch - notes and code about creating an autocomplete by taking the Musicbrainz database and using it to create a search engine running on elasticsearch, with weighting for the most popular artists and releases.
+* https://github.com/jamesfiltness/tuneify-python - scripts to collect artist/release artwork from various sources
+* https://github.com/jamesfiltness/musicbrainz-elasticsearch - notes and code related to creating an autocomplete by taking the Musicbrainz database and using it to create a search engine running on elasticsearch, with weighting for the most popular artists and releases.

 ## Tech
 * React Redux, Redux Router frontend